agsb/minute/docs/keebs.md

 ## Groups

 The Minute is splited in two pads, left and right, each groups of six keys (A, for ring-middle-index), two keys (B, for thumb), and one key (C, for pinky).
-No auto-repeat allowed.
+No auto-repeat allowed and no key order in chord, ABC is same ACB, BAC, BCA, CAB or CBA.

 ---